Pranjal2041/COL106AssignmentEvaluator/README.md

 5. `root_path`:- Change the root path of all files.
 Only useful if you are using some ide to run your code(As it may have a different root path set).

 6. `generateReport`:- Enable it to use the best feature of this program (Just remember that this will take a lot of time to run).
 Stores time taken in each of your operations,can be used to pinpoint the exact command where your program went wrong and a lot more.
 I have released the accompanying jupyter notebook `ReportEvaluater.ipynb`.
 You can use it to explore your .ser file and importantly compare it with others.

+### Argument parsing

+To use enter these commands after java DriverXtreme.
+For example to invoke all arguments, type `java DriverXtreme --large --report 3`

+* `--large` :- Use to enable large test case
+* `--report` :- Enables report generation
+* assign_num :- Enter assignment number to check your code on (Default is 3).

 There is still a lot more in this whole program than what this documentation has described.
 Just go through DriverXtreme.java to see details.